-Are you sure your fire extinguishers are ready to lend a hand?
-After all, working fire extinguishers are your first line of defense if an unexpected blaze breaks out.
+Are you sure your fire extinguishers are ready if you should need them?
+After all, working fire extinguishers are your first line of defense in the event of a fire.

-When you need to schedule a fire extinguisher inspection, call Confires today!
+When you need to schedule a fire extinguisher inspection, contact Confires.
 Our goal is to help keep your commercial building safe from fires.

 Importance of Fire Extinguisher Inspections

 Far too often, business owners purchase fire extinguishers and mount them to the wall without ever thinking about them again.
-While installing fire extinguishers is a good first step (and an important one for meeting fire safety regulations) it’s not enough.
+While installing fire extinguishers is a good first step (and important for meeting fire safety regulations), it’s not enough.

-The National Fire Protection Association (NFPA) requires businesses to pursue annual fire extinguisher inspections from a qualified professional.
-Paired with monthly fire extinguisher inspections you can complete on your own, these preventative inspections serve to keep your fire extinguishers in good working condition so you can count on them at a moment’s notice if you or an employee needs to take action against a rogue blaze.
+The National Fire Protection Association (NFPA) requires businesses to get annual fire extinguisher inspections from a qualified professional.
+Paired with monthly fire extinguisher inspections you can complete on your own, these preventative inspections serve to keep your fire extinguishers in good working condition so you can count on them at a moment’s notice if you or an employee needs to take action.

 Here’s what you can expect a technician to do during a fire extinguisher inspection: